happner/happn-cluster/README.md

 ```
 * Restart the cluster (admin user will be regenerated with new password)

 **The above also applies after starting a cluster with security unconfigured.
-The admin user is still
-created with the default password 'happn'.
-Upon turning on security later the password will then need
-to be changed as describe above.**
+The admin user is still created with the default password 'happn'.
+Upon turning on security later the password will then need to be changed as described above.**

 ## Shared Data Sub-Config